Best Off-Season Activities on LBI | 2025 Off-Season

 Located in the Fantasy Island Amusement Park, the only amusement park on Long Beach Island, this vast 12,000 square-foot arcade is filled with a nice mix of games and amazing prizes that will keep anyone entertained.

-Yes, even a mid-30s male (I have had more fun at this place than I’d like to admit).
+Yes, even someone in there mid-30s (I have had more fun at this place than I’d like to admit).

 Play all your classic favorites like Skee-Ball and crane games, or venture off into some modern based games such as corn-hole, beer-pong (the cups are empty) and more!